Art-Sells/Arells/Build-Notes.md

 3. repeat

 2nd column (list of users signed up per email)
-Users Signed-up < title
+Users Signed-up and Active Weekly < title
-- xxxx <- numbers of users signed up
+- xxxx <- numbers of users signed up and are active based on WAU from metrics
 - repeat
 - repeat